psychemedia/eurydice-resources/resources/fundraising_relief.md

 Open at 7.30, Commence at 8 o'clock.
 Carriages at 10.30.
 Private Boxes £1 1s.
 Dress Circle, 3s.
 Stalls, 2s.
 Pit 1s.
 Gallery 6d.—Plan can be seen and places secured at Messrs.
 Mills and Son, Palmerston-road, Southsea.

 ---
+TEXT

+By the end of the summer, the general committee's fundraising was nearer completion, along with the final sum collected by the Mansion House effort.

+---

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000290/18780926/002/0002
 Portsmouth Evening News